RETEVMO may cause serious side effects, including:

 - Take RETEVMO exactly as your doctor tells you.

-- Your doctor may stop treatment or change your dose of RETEVMO if you have side effects.
+- Your doctor may change your dose, temporarily stop, or permanently stop treatment with RETEVMO if you have side effects.
 Do not change your dose or stop taking RETEVMO unless your doctor tells you.

 - Swallow RETEVMO capsules whole.
-Do not chew or crush the capsules.
+Do not crush or chew the capsules.

 - If you vomit after taking a dose of RETEVMO, do not take an extra dose.
 Take the next dose of RETEVMO at your scheduled time.

 - Do not take a missed dose of RETEVMO unless it is more than 6 hours until your next scheduled dose.

 - If you take too much RETEVMO, call your doctor or go to the nearest hospital emergency room right away.